MicrosoftDocs/appcenter-docs/docs/sdk/auth/react-native.md

 ### 3. Android Specific

-Edit the project's `android/app/src/main/java/com/{YourAppName}/MainApplication.java`, so that `AppCenterReactNativeAuthPackage` is the first App Center native package to be instantiated in the `getPackages` method.
+Go to the root folder of your React Native Project.
+Navigate to **android/app/src/main/java/com/{YourAppName}/** and open the **MainApplication.java** file.
+Edit the `getPackages` method so that `AppCenterReactNativeAuthPackage` is the first App Center native package to be instantiated:

 ```java
 @Override